speechly/speechly/templates/contact-form/README.md

 ## Next steps

-Once you have the applcation up and running, why not take it a step further by adding more inputs to your form.
+Once you have the application up and running, take it a step further by adding more input fields to the form.

-You will need to:
+#### You will need to

-- Add new Entities and update your SAL Configuration
+- Add new Entities and update your Configuration
-- Update the UI to react to the new SAL Configuration
+- Update the UI to react to the new Configuration

+#### Learn more

 Head over to [docs.speechly.com](https://docs.speechly.com/) for more info and ideas about how to expand your voice application.